minhnhatle104/minhnhatle104/README.md

 ### 📫 Ask me about?

 I am passionate about technologies espcially in Android Development and Web Development.
 You can ask me about JS, cross platform framework or even in telecommunication.
 I am super happy to connect with everyone.😃
+Currently, I am working for a product company which serves milition users.
+I am in charge of payment service with knowledge in Java Spring Boot - Microservice, AWS.

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...